Chronic Pain: Understanding and Managing Your Pain

 Small Fiber Neuropathy

 Caused by damage to the peripheral nerves, small fiber neuropathy is found in a variety of medical conditions including diabetes, thyroid dysfunction, sarcoidosis, vitamin B12 deficiency, celiac disease, and POTS.
-The symptoms generally include a sensation of burning, shooting pain, allodynia and hyperesthesia (generally non-painful stimuli causing a pain response).
+The symptoms generally include a sensation of burning, shooting pain, allodynia and hyperalgesia (generally non-painful stimuli causing a pain response).
 This can be diagnosed through history and physical exam.
 If you have small fiber neuropathy, your neurological exam will likely be normal.
 Coordination, movement, and reflexes are unaffected by this disorder.
 Light touch, vibration, and proprioceptive testing will also be normal.
-However, you are likely to show decreased response to pinprick, decreased thermal sensation, and increased pain in that region.
+However, you are likely to show decreased response to pinprick, decreased temperature sensation, and increased pain in that region.

 Most small fiber neuropathies tend to result in loss of function in the feet first and then work their way up the leg.
 They can also occur in the hands and arms.
 The small somatic (body) and autonomic fibers are affected.
 They are responsible for perception of pain and temperature as well as autonomic functions.
 Symptoms generally increase when resting and at night.